-Kayaks come in all shapes and sizes and it's important to choose the right one because not only it will let you get the most enjoyment out of your time on the water but having the right kayak can also impact your safety on the water.
+Kayaks come in all shapes and sizes so it's important to understand the available options.
+Having the right kayak will not only get you the most enjoyment but it will also greatly impact your safety on the water.
 That being said, narrowing down your options is actually pretty easy and it starts with identifying how and where you'll be using your kayak.

 Will you be paddling on small sheltered bodies of water like ponds or small lakes?
 Or will you be taking the kayak to big bodies of water that are exposed to wind and waves?
 What's the water temperature going to be like most of the time?
 And when it comes to paddling, is it more important to have a kayak that's fast and responsive or are you more concerned about having a very stable kayak that would be difficult to tip over?

 With these questions in mind, your first and biggest decision is whether to go for a sit-on-top or a sit-inside kayak and there are pros and cons to both.

 Explore places to paddle with the Paddling Locations Map.